platers/obsidian-linter/docs/docs/contributing/translation.md

 # Translating the Linter

+TODO: update this content especially with more code examples

 If you would like to help out by translating the Linter either into a new language, adding a new value to a language, or update an existing value for a language, these steps should help.